llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 # Footnotes

 [^1]: It appears you can use code **au35luk** to get a <a target="_blank" href="https://github.com/luksa/kubernetes-in-action-2nd-edition#purchasing-the-book">35% discount <i class="fa fa-external-link-alt"></i></a>.
+[^2]: I will eventually dabble with this when I start working towards the [CKA](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/).
-[^2]: Fondly pronounced by many as "cube cuddle".
+[^3]: Fondly pronounced by many as "cube cuddle".
+[^4]: Other ways include a console offered by your cloud provider in cases where Kubernetes is available as a service.
+[^5]: We will explore the configuration in depth in a future article - stay tuned.

-[^3]: The [Open Container Initiative](https://opencontainers.org/) standardizes the formats of container images and runtimes such that container images bundled by one vendor can be executed by the runtime of a different vendor.
+The [Open Container Initiative](https://opencontainers.org/) standardizes the formats of container images and runtimes such that container images bundled by one vendor can be executed by the runtime of a different vendor.
 Kubernetes supports any container runtime that conforms to its [Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md#specifications-design-documents-and-proposals).
 The Docker runtime was usually the one in use but as of v1.20 was [deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), with removal finally occurring in v1.24.
 [You do not need to panic.
 It's not as dramatic as it sounds.](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/)

-[^4]: Apparently, back then with generators, `kubectl run` would create a [`ReplicationController`](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) to manage the pod's instances.
+Apparently, back then with generators, `kubectl run` would create a [`ReplicationController`](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) to manage the pod's instances.
 While not outright deprecated, _ReplicationController_ are no longer recommended - use [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) instead.